Edxael/AlgoCasts/README.md

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

-debugger;
+    "debugger"

 when using the debugger, make sure to manually call the function.

 Terminal:

+Type the word 'debugger' in the place of code that you want to stop and review the varialbes.

-node inspect index.js   where index.js is the file with the code to debugger
+   $ node inspect index.js

-   this will provide som explanation then ask what you want to do.
+- where index.js is the file with the code to debugger ** this will provide some explanation then ask what you want to do.

+    $ c
-   type: c  or continue to move forward
+- To move forward

+    $ repl
-    ther you can type: "repl"  to be taken to the place where you can review the current value of the variables.
+- This will take you to the place where you can review the current value of the variables.

-[Ctrl] + c : will take you back to debub module
+    $ [Ctrl] + c
+- Will take you back to debub module

+    $ c
-there you can type: "c" to continue to the next debugger point.
+- Type to continue to the next debugger point.

 after all the break points are hit and the code is finish, [Ctrl] + c : again to go normal terminal.

+*****************
+section 3, lecture 12

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------